RocketBus/clickbus-api-doc/source.md

 |**H20**|_Busy seat._|The lifetime of the Seat Block is expired.|

-# Group Payment
+# Group Payments

-## Get all Payment settings [/payment]
+## Calculate your Items [/payments]

-The resource `/payment` retrieves all the information that you need according to your `meta` parameters, which are:
+The resource `/payments` retrieves all the payment details without the need of a purchase, according to your `meta` parameters, which are:

 - `model`
 - `store`